 Acupuncture can help with high blood pressure issues.
-New research from University of California, Irvine demonstrates that Acupuncture stimulates chemical reactions in the brain that modulate the nervous system.
+Research from University of California, Irvine demonstrated that a person’s nervous system could be modulated using Acupuncture, which stimulates chemical reactions in the brain.
 This reaction gives Acupuncture the ability to control both heart rate and blood pressure.
-The researchers conclude that electro-acupuncture normalizes both elevated and depressed blood pressure and also regulates both the blood pressure and heart rate.
+The researchers conclude that electro-acupuncture normalizes both elevated and depressed blood pressure, and also regulates both the blood pressure and heart rate.
 Other studies have shown similar results.

 High blood pressure can be helped with Acupuncture